 If you’re just starting out and looking for a reasonably priced mic, I suggest first getting a condenser mic.
 These mics will give you that super clear quality.
 However, you have to make sure you have 3 things in order so that you get the best rap vocals:

 (1) Your mic stand must have a pop filter, otherwise those annoying “pfff” sounds will be in your recording.
 You don’t have to be too picky when buying one, most any will do just fine.
+You can get one for under $20.

 (2) Your room must be treated.
 When I say “treated” I mean it must have some kind of acoustic panels (or something) to absorb your room’s reverb otherwise your mic is going to pick it up and your vocals will have a ton of echo.
 It is possible to fix this a little in mixing, but your vocals wont sound ideal and your engineer will hate you.
 Here’s a pic of really fancy treated room, yours doesn’t have to look anything as nice as this.